DMW2151/expert-garbanzo/readme.md

 # Helsinki Transit System - Live Tracking w.
 Redis

-This project publishes realtime locations of municipal transport vehicles in the Helsinki metro area to a Web UI.
+This project publishes realtime locations of municipal transport vehicles in the Helsinki metro area to a web UI.
 Although Helsinki offers a great [realtime API](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) for developers, there is no such site that makes this data generally available to the public.<sup>1</sup>

 All components of the app are hosted on single AWS `t3.medium` with a `gp3` EBS volume and is running live at https://maphub.dev/helsinki